VarysEllyrion/IC_Addons/IC_Addons/IC_GameSettingsFix_Extra/README.md

 When this happens - your BPH will suffer.
 This is an AddOn for Script Hub that will try to fix the settings when that happens.

+> [!CAUTION]
+> *If your Idle Champions install location is in Program Files or any other Windows protected folder - Script Hub will need to run with Admin privileges to be able to modify the localSettings.json file.
+This is non-negotiable.*

 > [!NOTE]
 > *This can only change the settings while the game is closed.
 So - typically during offline stacking - but it may also catch it if the Gem Farm script forces a game restart due to getting stuck or the like.*